Referenced in this article

 - Symptom profile — both produce anxiety, tremor, insomnia, and seizures.
 Benzodiazepine withdrawal more frequently produces perceptual distortions, depersonalization, and psychotic features.

 Polysubstance withdrawal involving both alcohol and benzodiazepines requires combined CIWA-Ar and CIWA-B scoring with simultaneous tapering protocols at ASAM Level 4.0.
+The longer, protracted benzodiazepine course makes the structure of the taper itself the central clinical decision, which the next section specifies step by step.

 What is the standard benzodiazepine taper protocol?